hemanthK-supraoracles/perpetuals/readme.md

 - Market represents data structure for a single asset type.

 - Users can open / close positions for an Asset type.
 When user closes his position we have to caluculate his Final Profit and Loss (PnL) balance and transfer it to his wallet.

-??
-We have to decide whether we transfer it in single asset type or both Asset and Collateral type

 - Leverage lets user bet of higher amount than his actual balance.
 It is calculated as Leverage = (Asset size Value / Collateral Value)
-??
-We must decide what should be highest leverage a user can have ??
-Does it differ with different asset types?

 - All the collected collateral is stores in UserCollateral struct for each user.